Snowflake-Labs/terraform-provider-snowflake/docs/data-sources/databases.md

 ### Optional

 - `like` (String) Filters the output with **case-insensitive** pattern, with support for SQL wildcard characters (`%` and `_`).
 - `limit` (Block List, Max: 1) Limits the number of rows returned.
-The limit may start from the first element matched by from which is optional. (see [below for nested schema](#nestedblock--limit))
+If the `limit.from` is set, then the limit wll start from the first element matched by the expression.
+The expression is only used to match with the first element, later on the elements are not matched by the prefix, but you can enforce a certain pattern with `starts_with` or `like`. (see [below for nested schema](#nestedblock--limit))
 - `starts_with` (String) Filters the output with **case-sensitive** characters indicating the beginning of the object name.
 - `with_describe` (Boolean) Runs DESC DATABASE for each database returned by SHOW DATABASES.
 The output of describe is saved to the description field.
 By default this value is set to true.
 - `with_parameters` (Boolean) Runs SHOW PARAMETERS FOR DATABASE for each database returned by SHOW DATABASES.
 The output of describe is saved to the parameters field as a map.
 By default this value is set to true.